Facebook’s new tools seek to prevent abuse and harassment

-Facebook is trying to make sure you're safer when you use its services.
+Facebook says it's trying to make sure you're safer when you use its services.

 The social network on Tuesday unveiled new tools aimed at curbing abuse and bullying on its platform.

-One tool makes sure that when you block someone who's been harassing you, that person can't simply create a new account and continue to harass you.
-Facebook will do that by looking at various signals, like that person's IP address.
+One tool is designed to make sure that when you block someone who's been harassing you, the person can't simply create a new account and continue to harass.
+The tool does that by looking at various signals, like the person's IP address.

-Another new tool will let you automatically ignore messages from a contact on the chat app Facebook Messenger, without actually blocking that person.
-That's because sometimes blocking an abuser can just make the abuse worse.
-When you choose the ignore option, the messages go straight to your filtered messages folder, and not your inbox.
-That way, you or someone else can review the messages to see if there is any risk of danger.
-Right now, the feature is only available for one on one conversations, but Facebook said it will soon be available for group conversations too.
+Another new tool involves the Facebook Messenger chat app and will let you automatically ignore messages from a contact without actually blocking that person.
+That's because blocking an abuser can sometimes make the abuse worse.
+When you choose the ignore option, the messages go straight to your filtered messages folder and not your inbox.
+That way, you or someone else can review the messages to see if there's any risk.
+Right now the feature is available only for one-on-one conversations, but Facebook said it will soon be available for group conversations too.

-Facebook, meanwhile, has been grappling on the effect it can have on people's well-being.
-The social network admitted last week that Facebook can play a negative role if you tend to scroll on through your feed passively and isolated, without interacting with other people or sharing messages.
-To that end, Facebook last week also introduced a "snooze" feature, which lets you mute annoying friends for up to 30 days.
+Facebook, meanwhile, has been grappling with the negative effect it can have on people's well-being.
+The social network said last week that Facebook can play a negative role if people tend to scroll through the feed passively and in isolation, without interacting with other users or sharing messages.
+The company also introduced a "snooze" feature last week, which lets you mute annoying friends for up to 30 days.

 iHate: CNET looks at how intolerance is taking over the internet.